 - During your fight with Papyrus, if you insult him after some flirting, he'll call you an emotional cactus who hides their true feelings.

 - Checking the cactus again during the epilogue:It's not like this cactus was waiting for you to come back or anything...

 - On a similar note, Hotland has an enemy named Tsunderplane who also acts passive-aggressive.

 - Getting the Instant Noodles from Alphys's fridge and eating them in a fight, which involves all the typical steps of actually making instant noodles, including the waiting.
 Not only does it stretch the definition of "a turn" to its absolute limit, but it typically heals 2~4 HP, with a rare chance of healing all HP.
 During final battles you eat them raw and dry instead, which somehow recovers 90 HP.
+(Which is the only time in "serious mode"note that the game makes some humorous item use flavor text.)
 Especially funny if you eat them during Mettaton EX's fight, as you get to imagine the audience is watching you slowly make those noodles.

 - Some of the items in your inventory get some rather silly names when shortened in the battle menu or the Temmie Shop, like "SpiderDont" (Spider Donut) and "ButtsPie" (Butterscotch Pie).

 - When you use a SpiderDont in battle, it says "Don't worry, the spider didn't."

 - When inputting a name at the beginning of the game, you have room for 6 characters.
 Trying to input the names of various NPCs will elicit interesting reactions (Some, but not all, will prevent you from using them):

 - Flowey - I already CHOSE that name!